 - 3.12 Introduced by the Localism Act 2011, the Council has a duty to support Parish Councils and neighbourhood forums that wish to prepare Neighbourhood Plans.
 When adopted Neighbourhood Plans form part of the statutory development plan alongside the Local Plan.
-The 5 areas, formally designated as Neighbourhood Plan Areas: - Sadberge Parish Council, (decision subsequently taken not to proceed) - Middleton St George/Low Dindsdale Parish Councils, and - Blackwell Neighbourhood Forum. - Low Conniscliffe Parish Council - Hurworth Parish Council
+The 5 areas, formally designated as Neighbourhood Plan Areas: - Sadberge Parish Council, (decision subsequently taken not to proceed) - Middleton St George/Low Dindsdale Parish Councils, and - Blackwell Neighbourhood Forum. - Low Conniscliffe Parish Council (Approved at referendum on 23 May 2019) - Hurworth Parish Council